|Faculty or school||Faculty of Economics and Business|

 - Photocopy of degree certificate or equivalent qualification.
 In case of admission, foreign degrees that require so should be translated and authenticated through diplomatic channels before completing the enrolment.

-Selection criteriaApplications from candidates who meet the requirements for admission to the master's degree shall be evaluated according to the following selection criteria, which are given with their weighting:
+The applications of candidates who meet the above requirements for access to the master's degree will be evaluated according to the following selection criteria, which are given with their weighting:

 NotificationThe body in charge of resolving applications is the master's degree Admissions Committee.
 This procedure is carried out in the period established in the pre-enrolment calendar.
 Once the Committee has met and the corresponding resolution has been reached, electronic confirmation is sent.
 The faculty's Master's and Doctoral Office will contact admitted students to inform them of the steps to take to complete enrolment.

 As a general rule, at the UB you will be required to enrol online via the Món UB portal.
-To find out the date and time you have been assigned, check the specific information for your course.
-Remember that you can lose your place if you do not enrol on the day you have been assigned.
+Remember that you can lose your place if you do not enrol on the day you have been assigned

 - Documents required for enrolment